CloudLabsAI-Azure/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

 6. Under **Affected resources**, **select a resource** (the single **storage account** on the Unhealthy resources) and click on **Fix**.
 This will automatically apply the remediation on the selected resource.

      ![](../images/affectedresources.png)

+    > **Note**: If the storage account isn't visible under Unhealthy resources, verify whether it has already been moved to Healthy resources, then proceed to the next exercise.

 11. This will open a new window - **Fixing resources**, review the implications for this remediation and click on **Fix 1 resource**.

      ![](../images/ex2.step13.png)